1337-Luciferian/1337-Luciferian/README.md

 - 👋 Hi, I’m @1337-Luciferian
 - 👀 I’m interested in ...
 Justice, Ethics, and Morals
 - 🌱 I’m currently learning ...
 Everything and that will never stop
 - 💞️ I’m looking to collaborate on ...
-EHHH....
+Bearing and Shedding Light
 - 📫 How to reach me ...
 Hopes and Dreams.

 <!---